g-rden/flashcards.sh/README.md

    `awk` is the only needed non shell, but still POSIX command

-   optional
-   `rm` for deleting temp files
+   optional: `rm` for deleting temp files